TrilliumIT/undocker-dns/README.md

-In Docker 1.10 docker [took control](https://github.com/docker/docker/issues/19474) of your containers DNS and refused to provide an option to disable this functionality.
+In Docker 1.10 docker [took control](https://github.com/docker/docker/issues/19474) of your container's DNS and refused to provide an option to disable this functionality.

 This little daemon gives back that control that docker doesn't want you to have.
 It uses inotify to watch for any new container resolv.conf files in `/var/lib/docker/containers/*/resolv.conf` and keeps them in sync with your host's `/etc/resolv.conf`.